 But now we know it was by locution — interior, imaginative locution.
 So she heard very clearly and distinctly Jesus’ voice, and it continued in all the next months, well into 1947.
 So, for example, she would say, “In all my prayer and holy Communion, Jesus continually asking ‘Wilt thou refuse?’”

 In ’42 she made a vow not to refuse him anything, and now he’s asking, “I want you to do this.
 Are you going to refuse?”

-So, during those weeks and months, in those locutions that she wrote down in two letters that remain, that contain that material, Jesus will say, “Your vocation is to love and suffer and save souls” or “You and your sisters have to be victims of my love” or “If you are my own little spouse, you will have to bear these torments on your heart.”
+So, during those weeks and months, in those locutions that she wrote down in two letters that remain, Jesus will say, “Your vocation is to love and suffer and save souls” or “You and your sisters have to be victims of my love” or “If you are my own little spouse, you will have to bear these torments on your heart.”